stitionai/devika/README.md

 Make sure to keep your API keys secure and do not share them publicly.
 For setting up the Bing and Google search API keys, follow the instructions in the [search engine setup](docs/Installation/search_engine.md)

-# Community Discord Server

-We have a Discord server for the Devika community, where you can connect with other users, share your experiences, ask questions, and collaborate on the project.
-To join the server, please follow these guidelines:

-- Be respectful: Treat all members of the community with kindness and respect.
-Harassment, hate speech, and other forms of inappropriate behavior will not be tolerated.
-- Contribute positively: Share your ideas, insights, and feedback to help improve Devika.
-Offer assistance to other community members when possible.
-- Maintain privacy: Respect the privacy of others and do not share personal information without their consent.

-To join the Devika community Discord server, [click here](https://discord.gg/CYRp43878y).

 ## Contributing

 We welcome contributions to enhance Devika's capabilities and improve its performance.
 To contribute, please see the [`CONTRIBUTING.md`](CONTRIBUTING.md) file for steps.

+## Help and Support

+If you have any questions, feedback, or suggestions, please feel free to reach out to us. you can raise an issue in the [issue tracker](https://github.com/stitionai/devika/issues) or join the [discussions](https://github.com/stitionai/devika/discussions) for general discussions.

+We also have a Discord server for the Devika community, where you can connect with other users, share your experiences, ask questions, and collaborate on the project.
+To join the Devika community Discord server, [click here](https://discord.gg/CYRp43878y).

 ## License